microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-04.md

 ## Tips

+- Redis listens on **port 6379** by default.
 - Use the redis CLI inside the `dapr_redis` container that is used as the state-store in the default Dapr installation.
   - Run the redis CLI locally:
     ```shell
     docker exec -it dapr_redis redis-cli
     ```